Sing Galing!

 Sing Galing! (formerly Sing Galing: The Trio-oke Showdown and Sing Galing ni Pops) is a Philippine television karaoke game show broadcast by ABC/TV5.
 Originally hosted by Ai-Ai delas Alas, Allan K., and Kristine Florendo.
 It aired on ABC from March 6, 1998 to April 30, 2005.
-The show returned on TV5's Todo Max Primetime Singko line up and worldwide on Kapatid Channel from April 5, 2021 to December 22, 2022, replacing Bawal na Game Show and Fill in the Bank and was replaced by the rerun of Encounter.
+The show returned on TV5's TodoMax Primetime Singko line up and worldwide on Kapatid Channel from April 5, 2021 to December 22, 2022, replacing Bawal na Game Show and Fill in the Bank and was replaced by the rerun of Encounter.
 Randy Santiago, K Brosas and Donita Nose serve as the hosts for Seasons 1–2 (2nd incarnation).
 On June 20, 2022, the show was also broadcast worldwide on TFC.
-After two years of hiatus, the program (2nd incarnation) returned again as its third season from March 1 to August 3, 2025 (regular edition; season 3) replacing Rated Korinas timeslot on TV5's Weekend Trip Saturday early-evening line up after Frontline Pilipinas Weekend and before the seventh season of Pilipinas Got Talent and replaced by VIBE.
+After two years of hiatus, the program (2nd incarnation) returned again as its third season on the network's Weekend Trip line up and worldwide on Kapatid Channel from March 1 to August 3, 2025 (regular edition; season 3), and was eplaced by Vibe.